MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-users.md

 ## Azure DevOps User Setup

-In order for users to be able to use the service connection from the ALM Accelerator App the Service Connections must provide **User** permissions to all users to be able to use the Service Connections.
+For users to use the service connection from the ALM Accelerator App the Service Connections must provide **User** permissions to all users who should have access to the Service Connections.
 Update Permissions as follows for environments that user's should be able to access from the App, for example, Development environment(s):

 1. Select the **Service Connection** to be **shared with users** from the **Service Connections** list.
    ![Select the Service Connection](media/almacceleratoradvanced-components/image-20210401084558807.png)